 When I was a kid, I thought I’d be lounging by the beach or in a pool every summer because that’s what the movies taught me about aspirations of the emerging middle class.
 I also thought owning property and having stable, adult relationships were within my reach by 25, so lol.
-Something’s been eating away at me as the balmy heat has given way to winter, though: I can’t stop delving into an unfulfilled and entirely fiscally irresponsible daydream of white sand beaches and a _Sun, Sex, and Suspicious Parents_-like lifestyle (minus the supervision).
-As the threat of a nuclear war looms closer, I’ve realized that I basically want to live in a top 40 music video.
+Something’s been eating away at me as the balmy heat has given way to winter, though: I can’t stop delving into an unfulfilled and entirely fiscally irresponsible daydream of white sand beaches and a Sun, Sex, and Suspicious Parents-like lifestyle (minus the supervision).
+As the threat of a nuclear war looms closer, I’ve realised that I basically want to live in a top 40 music video.

 You may have noticed how so many of them look alike: they pair airy bops with peachy pastels, poolside lounging and probably a flamingo because that was a thing this year.
 It’s the Instagram influencer’s life, but with fewer hashtags.
 Take the video for Jonas Blue’s “Mama” and its clean Albanian coastlines; Dua Lipa’s record-breaking “New Rules“ (above) soared into the charts with a girl-squad video at a lush resort; elsewhere, Anne Marie's "Ciao Adios" left me dreaming of faraway lands where everyone can dance and no one wears black COS trousers.
 But one question remains: what do a bunch of actual “influencers” think of an entire industry stealing their look?
 I asked them.

 Noisey: When you look at these videos, what stands out?
 What would you say their aesthetic – or their vibe – is?